kourouklides/artificial_neural_networks/setup/README.md

 1. Go to the [Download](https://www.anaconda.com/download/) page and choose the installation for either [Windows](https://www.anaconda.com/download/#windows), [macOS](https://www.anaconda.com/download/#macos) or [Linux](https://www.anaconda.com/download/#linux) accordingly.
 2. Choose **Python 3.6** or later.

 The Anaconda Distribution also includes the [SPYDER](https://www.spyder-ide.org/) IDE, which is the one that was used for writting the code examples in this repository.
-This IDE is considered to be ideal for Machine Learning, Data Science and Scientific Computing.
+This IDE is considered to be ideal for Machine Learning, Data Science, Scientific Computing, Computational Science and Engineering.

 ### 2. Install the required packages